babylonlabs-io/rollup-bsn-contracts/SPEC.md

 **Return Type:** `Option<PubRandCommit>` - The first public randomness commitment or None if not found

-**Expected Behavior:** Finality contracts MUST implement this query to return the first public randomness commitment for a given finality provider:
+**Expected Behaviour:** Finality contracts MUST implement this query to return the first public randomness commitment for a given finality provider:

 1. Query public randomness commitments storage with prefix btc_pk_hex